 JPMorgan Chase believes that responsible corporate citizenship demands a strong commitment to a healthy and informed democracy through civic and community involvement.
 Our business is subject to extensive laws and regulations at the international, federal, state and local levels, and changes to such laws can significantly affect how we operate, our revenues and the costs we incur.
-Because of the potential impact public policy can have on our businesses, employees, communities and customers, we engage in the political process in order to advance and protect the long-term interests of the Firm.
+Because of the potential impact public policy can have on our businesses, employees, communities and customers, we engage with policymakers in order to advance and protect the long-term interests of the Firm.
 Meaningful engagement requires JPMorgan Chase to participate in the legislative process and to support candidates through prudent political contributions.

 JPMorgan Chase is regularly involved in legislative initiatives across a broad spectrum of policy areas that could significantly affect our operations and results.
 We regularly express our views to public officials and provide them with factual briefings to inform their decisions.
 We monitor legislative activities, analyze trends and advance public policies that will benefit the Firm and our stakeholders.

 To help us achieve these objectives, we belong to a number of trade associations representing the interests of both the financial services industry specifically as well as the broader business community.
 These organizations work to represent the industry and advocate on major public policy issues of importance to the Firm and the communities we serve.
 The Firm's participation as a member of these associations comes with the understanding that we may not always agree with all the positions of an organization or its other members.
-A list of the principal organizations we belong to is
+A list of the principal organizations we belong to is available here.

 When we make payments to these organizations, including membership fees and dues, we restrict these organizations from using our funds for any election-related activity at the federal, state or local level, including contributions and expenditures (including independent expenditures) in support of, or opposition to, any candidate for any office, ballot initiative campaign, political party committee or PAC.

 The Firm may occasionally support groups organized under Section 501(c)4 of the Internal Revenue Code on public policy matters, but not for electoral purposes.
-When we do support a 501(c)4 on public policy matters, we will seek to disclose that information here .
+When we do support a 501(c)4 on public policy matters, we will seek to disclose that information here.

 We do not use corporate funds to make independent political expenditures, including electioneering communications, notwithstanding the Supreme Court's decision in Citizens United that corporations may make such expenditures.

 All political activities conducted by or on behalf of the Firm are managed by the Firm's Global Government Relations department, which reports to the Head of Corporate Responsibility.
 The Head of Corporate Responsibility is responsible for the department's policies, activities and legal compliance, upon advice of the Firm's legal counsel and Compliance Department and subject to oversight by the Public Responsibility Committee of the Board of Directors.
 Government Relations reports not less than annually to the Public Responsibility Committee on the Firm's significant policies and practices regarding political contributions, major lobbying priorities and principal trade association memberships that relate to the Firm's public policy objectives.
-This organization and leadership helps us focus the Firm's efforts on those public policy issues most relevant to the long-term interests of the enterprise overall and to our clients and shareholders
+This organization and leadership helps us focus the Firm's efforts on those public policy issues most relevant to the long-term interests of the enterprise overall and to our clients and shareholders.

 JPMorgan Chase is fully committed to complying with all applicable laws regarding political contributions, including MSRB Rule G-37, SEC Rule 206(4)-5, CFTC Rule 23.451 and applicable state and local restrictions and limits.